Nephrectomy

 Overview of Treatment

-Nephrectomy is a surgical procedure used to remove part or all of the kidney, primarily for treating renal diseases or tumors.
-This operation can be classified into "radical nephrectomy" and "partial nephrectomy," depending on the extent of the lesion and the patient's condition.
-The main goal is to excise diseased tissue to prevent malignant tumor spread or to address severe kidney damage.
+Nephrectomy is a surgical procedure used to remove part or all of the kidney, primarily for the treatment of renal diseases or tumors.
+This surgery can be classified into "radical nephrectomy" and "partial nephrectomy," depending on the extent of the lesion and the patient's condition.
+The main goal is to excise the diseased tissue to prevent the spread of malignant tumors or to address severe kidney damage.

-In the treatment of renal cell carcinoma, nephrectomy is often considered a definitive therapy; if the kidney loses function due to trauma, infection, or severe injury, surgery is also the ultimate solution.
+In the treatment of kidney cancer, nephrectomy is often considered a definitive therapy; if the kidney is lost due to trauma, infection, or severe injury, surgery is the final solution.
 The surgical approach may be traditional open surgery or minimally invasive techniques, depending on the patient's physical condition and lesion location.

 Types and Mechanisms of Treatment